bihealth/bih-cluster/bih-cluster/docs/slurm/commands-sbatch.md

 !!! info "Slurm Documentation: sbatch"

-    Please also see the official [Slurm documentation on srun](https://slurm.schedmd.com/sbatch.html).
+    Please also see the official [Slurm documentation on sbatch](https://slurm.schedmd.com/sbatch.html).

 ## Important Arguments

+- `--array`
+    -- Submit jobs as array jobs.
+    Also see the section [#array-jobs] below.
 - `--nodes`
     -- The number of nodes to allocate.
     This is only given here as an important argument as the maximum number of nodes allocatable to any partition but `mpi` is set to one (1).